 4. Your company reimburses you for this amount and puts it through on its accounts as a business expense, reducing its profits and therefore its corporation tax bill.
 There’s no benefit in kind tax for you.
 It’s that simple.

-NB Using the mileage method, the cost of the vehicle, all maintenance, fuel, insurance and road tax all have to be paid for privately by the director.
+NB If you use the mileage method, then the cost of the vehicle, maintenance, fuel, insurance and road tax all have to be paid for privately by the director.
 You can’t claim these as an expense for the company.
 You can only claim the mileage.

 If you have any questions about buying cars, vans or other vehicles through your company, don’t hesitate to get in touch.